software-dev-academy/pid-exercise-3/README.md

 5. Add new member(s) to a new member file or an existing member file.
 6. Delete a member from a member file.

+Last but not least, you have write tests for your program.
+You should write tests for at least two classes and for each class there should be three tests.
+You should also convert you project into a .jar file with a [Build Tool](https://stackoverflow.com/questions/7249871/what-is-a-build-tool).
+For Java there are couple Build Tool you can choose from e.g. Gradle, Maven and Ant.

 These are some of the open questions for you to think about,
 1. How can we save the attendance sheet?
 What information do we need to save?
 2. How is JSON library handling file writes?